 The Harvard-MIT Biomedical Engineering Center, or Edelman Lab, is home to a collaborative research environment with teams of clinicians, engineers, and scientists from both academia and industry that work together to create translatable solutions to clinically relevant problems.
 Led by Elazer Edelman, the lab uses elements of continuum mechanics, digital signal processing, molecular biology, and polymeric controlled release technology to tackle a variety of challenges.
 Projects range from examining the interplay between mechanical support devices and native physiology to the cellular and molecular mechanisms that transform stable coronary-artery disease to unstable coronary syndromes.
 Tissue-generated cells, for example, deliver growth factors and growth inhibitors for the study and potential treatment of accelerated arterial disease following angioplasty and bypass surgery.
-The laboratory holds patents for drug-delivery devices, tissue-engineered implants, and new drug formulations.
+The laboratory holds patents for drug-delivery devices, mechanical circulatory support approaches, tissue-engineered implants, and new drug formulations.